Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Characterizations of standard derived equivalences of colax functors

 \begin{dfn} Let $X, X' \in \Colax(I, \kdgCat)$.
-The equivalence of the form $\bfL(F, \ps)\colon$ $\calD(X') \to \calD(X)$ in the statement (2) in Theorem \ref{thm:characterization} above is called a {\em standard derived equivalence} from $X'$ to $X$, and we say that $X'$ {\em is standardly derived equivalent to} $X$ if one of the conditions in Theorem \ref{thm:characterization} holds.
-We denote this fact by $X' \stder X$.
+The equivalence form of Statement (1) in Theorem \ref{thm:characterization-1} above (namely, of the form $\blank\Lox_{X'}Z \colon \calD(X') \to \calD(X)$ in $\Colax(I, \kuTRI^2)$ for an $X'$-$X$-bimodule $Z$) is called a {\em standard derived equivalence} from $X'$ to $X$, and if it exists, then we say that $X'$ {\em is standardly derived equivalent to} $X$.
+We denote this situation by $X' \stder X$.
 At present we do not know whether this relation is symmetric or not.
-See Problem \ref{prb:sd}. \end{dfn}
+See Problem \ref{prb:sd-1}. \end{dfn}